walberbeltrame/thoaded/javascript/README.md

 ```

 ## Samples
-The [IndexedDB](http://walberbeltrame.github.io/thoulded/javascript/samples/indexeddb/) is a good place to start learning how to use Thoulded.
+The [IndexedDB](http://walberbeltrame.github.io/thoaded/javascript/samples/indexeddb/) is a good place to start learning how to use Thoaded.

 ## Compatibility
-Thoulded supports all environments that are [ECMAScript 6](https://ecma-international.org/).
+Thoaded supports all environments that are [ECMAScript 6](https://ecma-international.org/).
 Additionally, also supported by build in [Babel](https://babeljs.io/).